JasperFx/jasper/docs/guide/in-memory-bus.md

 # Jasper as Command Bus

 ::: tip
-The in memory queueing feature is automatically enabled for all Jasper applications, and any possible message can be enqueued locally.
+The in memory queueing feature is automatically enabled for all known message types within all Jasper applications.
 :::

 Jasper can be used as an in-memory, command bus where messages can be processed either immediately or through